AP Extra - Extracurricular Programs

 - Note all registration deadlines for fall ACT, SAT and SAT Subject Tests and complete registration promptly.
 Read your applications carefully to determine which, if any, Subject Tests are required for admission or placement.

 - Request teacher recommendations if you did not do so in junior year.
-Unless otherwise required by a college, teachers will mail recommendations directly to the college admissions office.

 - Attend the CSRA College Night at the James Brown Arena.